 This is part of the only surviving play script to contain Shakespeare's handwriting.
 Three pages of the manuscript, ff.
 8r, 8v and 9r, have been identified as Shakespeare’s, based on handwriting, spelling, vocabulary and the images and ideas expressed.

-The play is about the life of Henry VIII’s chancellor, Sir Thomas More.
-It was initially written by Anthony Munday between 1596 and 1601.
+The play is about the life of Sir Thomas More, the Tudor lawyer and polymath who was sentenced to death for refusing to recognise Henry VIII as Supreme Head of the Church in England.
+The work was initially written by Anthony Munday between 1596 and 1601.
 The Master of the Revels, Edmund Tilney, whose role included stage censorship, refused to allow Sir Thomas More to be performed, perhaps because he was worried that the play’s depiction of riots would provoke civil unrest on the streets of London.

 After the Queen’s death in 1603, Shakespeare was brought in to revise the script, along with three other playwrights.
 Shakespeare’s additions include 147 lines in the middle of the action, in which More is called on to address an anti-immigration riot on the streets of London.
-The Lord Chancellor delivers a gripping speech to the aggressive mob, who are baying for so-called ‘strangers’ to be banished:
+He delivers a gripping speech to the aggressive mob, who are baying for so-called ‘strangers’ to be banished: